JasonWang959/STMS/README.md

 # Decoupled-Spatio-Temporal-Modeling-for-Human-Motion-Prediction-with-Multi-Subgraph-Learning

+We will release the source code upon acceptance of the paper.

 ## Visualization
 ### SPGSN and Ours: The length of the input historical sequence is set to 10, while the output prediction sequence spans 25 time steps.
 * SPGSN